What Does Your Cataract Assessment Involve?

 Planning Your Surgery

 Informed consent is an important part of your consultation.
-Before proceeding, Dr Hunt ensures you understand both the risks and the costs involved.
+Before proceeding, A/Prof Hunt ensures you understand both the risks and the costs involved.

 Cataract surgery is one of the safest and most commonly performed operations in medicine.
 Like any surgical procedure, there are risks — including infection, inflammation, bleeding, and retinal complications.
 These are uncommon, but they are real, and are discussed with you personally so that your decision to proceed is fully informed.